TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 		- Also for the smart people.
 	- ### Gregic Agrifactory Core
 		- Features:
-			- Ore Seeds & Ore Crops
+			- Ore Seeds & Ore Crops (directly inspired by Mystical Agriculture)
 			- Mixins for Vanilla to give furnaces ash slots.
-			- Spoilage system
+			- Biological item spoilage system
+			- GMO entities
+			- KubeJS support for my own ease of use?
+Maybe?
 - ## General
 	- ### Heavy focus on being Pyanodons & Krastorio2-like:
 		- recursive recipes